 The nose is the most prominent feature of the face and, as such, even small deformities or abnormalities can lead to distracting disharmony and facial imbalance.
 Interestingly, despite its prominent position, the nose is not a feature of the face that is associated with beauty.
 As humans, we typically recognize the eyes and lips as the source of facial beauty and a nose that is in disharmony with the rest of the face causes the nose to overshadow the eyes and lips.
 A natural looking nose that blends into the background of the face allows the features of the face that are associated with beauty, e.g., the eyes and lips, to be more noticeable and attractive.
 You should feel comfortable with your surgeon to ensure that you are on the same page before surgery and you should also feel comfortable voicing any concerns or questions before and after the surgery.
 We invite you to contact our office to schedule a consultation for rhinoplasty at our Salt Lake City location.

 I’m so glad that I put my trust in Dr. Ward.
 His skill and sense of aesthetic are impeccable and the surgery has changed my life for the better!
 In addition, his staff is also incredible and hand-picked.
-They helped ease my nervousness and told me what to expect pre and post-op. h2>
+They helped ease my nervousness and told me what to expect pre and post-op.

 The consultation is the chance for you and your surgeon, Dr. Ward, to meet and get to know each other.
 This relationship is important for several reasons.
 You should feel comfortable with your surgeon to ensure that you are on the same page before surgery and that you will feel comfortable voicing any concerns or questions before and after the surgery.

-At the Consultation you will have photographs of your nose taken, which can be used for computer imaging; this can be extremely useful when you want to see how you’ll look with a different nose before going through the surgery.
+At the consultation you will have photographs of your nose taken, which can be used for computer imaging; this can be extremely useful when you want to see how you’ll look with a different nose before going through the surgery.

 Insurance will not cover a purely cosmetic rhinoplasty, if you want to remove a bump on the bridge, for instance.
-But if your rhinoplasty is for functional purposes, to improve breathing, it could be covered by insurance.
+But if your rhinoplasty is for functional purposes, such as to improve breathing, it could be covered by insurance.
 In some cases, this could be mutual.
 For instance, if your nose was broken years ago and you now want to fix it, this could be to improve the nasal passages that were compressed when the nose was broken.
 Of course, while the surgery will improve function, it will also improve the aesthetics.
 Dr. Ward can discuss with you if at least a portion of your surgery could be covered by insurance.